Welcome to May's Meezer Musings!

 Full of love and fun and mischief, and fiercely loyal, Salem gave eighteen years of joy to Melissa and her husband.
 She was also, as many Siamese cats are, a wonderful nurse.

-Most of us in the northern hemisphere are heading towards the summer months.
 Cats usually enjoy warm weather and are fairly heat-tolerant, but can suffer from dehydration and heatstroke when temperatures soar.

 With that in mind, here are ten tips for keeping your cat cool, healthy and happy in the summer months.